-Gregory K. Krikorian

-300 Washington Ave., Chestertown, MD 21620

-410-778-7752 or 717-344-1371
+Gregory K. Krikorian 300 Washington Ave., Chestertown, MD 21620 410-778-7752 or 717-344-1371 gkrikorian2@washcoll.edu

-gkrikorian2@washcoll.edu or wctix@washcoll.edu

 If you have any questions about this Policy, you may contact the College's Title IX Coordinator.
 The Title IX Coordinator acts with independence and authority free from bias and conflicts of interest.
 The Title IX Coordinator oversees all resolutions under this Policy and related complaint resolution procedures.
-The Title IX Coordinator may delegate responsibilities under this policy to designated College staff or external professionals, who will have appropriate training or experience.
+The Title IX Coordinator may delegate responsibilities under this policy to designated College staff or external professionals, who

+Washington College Policy on Sexual Harassment and Discrimination Last update: December 15, 2021 will have appropriate training or experience.
 Individuals tasked with aspects of implementation of this Policy and its Procedures are vetted and trained to ensure that in overseeing the institutional response to reports of Prohibited Conduct or the provision of supportive measures they do not act with bias for or against any party in a specific case, or for or against Complainants or Respondents, generally.